link89/jenkins-oo-shared-lib/README.md

-I know there are already popular Jenkins share libraries, like [Piper](https://github.com/SAP/jenkins-library) for example, are powerful and use by a lot of developers.
-But for solutions like Piper, one of the major concern for a team to adopt them is that they are opinionated, especially when the team have already had a bunch of pipeline scripts.
-In order to use those libraries, you need to not only have the knowledge of Jenkins, but also knowledge of domain specific conventions and concepts defined by them, which would take you extra time to learn before you can start your own task.
+I know there are already popular Jenkins share libraries, like [Piper](https://github.com/SAP/jenkins-library) for example, are powerful and popular.
+But for solutions like Piper, one of the common concern for a team to adopt them is that they are opinionated, especially to a team that have already had a bunch of pipeline scripts.
+In order to use those libraries, you need to not only have the knowledge of Jenkins, but also the knowledge of domain specific conventions and concepts defined by them, which would take you extra time before you can start to use it in your own task.

-In my opinion an ideal Jenkins libraries should avoid those limitations mentioned above.
+In my opinion, an ideal Jenkins libraries should avoid the restrictions mentioned above.
 That's why I design this share library to help me maintain my pipeline scripts.

 I would suggest you to use it with